-By Eric Bosveld – Director, Agribusiness & Agrifood
+By Eric Bosveld – Senior Advisor, Agribusiness & Agrifood

 Earlier this month, I had a chance to attend the World Dairy Expo in Madison, Wisconsin.
 With over 700 exhibitors, there certainly were a lot of new products, services and tools on display for commercial dairy producers.
 A couple key “take-homes” are outlined below.